maxlindmark/cod_diet_condition/README.md

 ## How to replicate our analyses and navigate this repo

 `data`
-We use data collated in [Lindmark et al, 20XX](https://github.com/maxlindmark/cod_condition)
+We use data collated in [Lindmark et al, 20XX](https://github.com/maxlindmark/cod_condition) and [Lindmark et al, 20XX](https://github.com/maxlindmark/cod_interactions)

 `R`
 Contains code for analysis and data processing